Amandecoe/Ecommerce-REST-API/README.md

 # ALX Project Nexus

-## A fully functional Ecommerce REST Api Written in Django
+## A Fully Functional Ecommerce REST API Written in Django

 This project is a Capstone Final project for the ALX pro-dev backend program which equips you with different backend Programming skills.
 In this Project I have built an Ecommerce REST API with JWT authentication and then deployed it on a Live PostgreSQL server on Railway.
 This project show you how to do the following: